WISDEM/Ard/docs/structure.md

 The capabilities in `io.py` provide for loading and saving information and may be technology specific.

 ## Mathematics
-The capabiliteis housed in `mathematics.py` are pure mathematical functions generally formulated to be continuously differentiable.
+The capabilities housed in `mathematics.py` are pure mathematical functions generally formulated to be continuously differentiable.
 These functions are useful in a range of applications within Ard and design optimization generally.

 ## Test Utils
 The capabilities housed in `test_utils.py` are specifically for use in testing and not in other parts of Ard.